okvam/electrolyte-tutorial/README.md

 * What is the saturated vapor pressure of TraPPE methanol at 298.15K?
 * Is the simulated vapor-liquid composition diagram in good agreement with experiment for water + methanol at 1 bar?

-### references
+### References

 5. [B. Chen, J.J.
 Potoff, and J.I.
 Siepmann, J. Phys.
 Chem.
 B 105, 3093-3104](http://dx.doi.org/10.1021/jp003882x)
 6. binary VLE

 ## Part 3.
 Vapor pressure depression
 Electrolyte species are for all intents and purposes non-volatile.
-From Raoult's law we expect the partial vapor pressure P<sub>i</sub> of a component in a liquid mixture to be proportional to its liquid mole fraction x<sub>i</sub>,
+From Raoult's law we expect the vapor pressure _p_ of a liquid mixture to be proportional to the sum of it components scaled by their liquid mole fraction x<sub>i</sub>,

 P<sub>i</sub> = x<sub>i</sub> * P<sub>i</sub><sup>s</sup>